G6EJD/ESP32-METAR-Display-For-E-Paper/README.md

 # ESP32 METAR Display For E-Paper Displays
 An ESP32 receives METAR Datagrams, then decodes and displays the result

-1. Download all files into a sket golder with the same name as the INO file
+1. Download all files into a sketch folder with the same name as the INO file

 2. Open the IDE